-The nutrient-poor characteristics of the Agulhas Current water are reflected in comparatively low primary productivity in KwaZulu-Natal inshore areas, with chlorophyll a concentrations ranging between 0.03 and 3.88 μ g/l (Carter & Schleyer 1988; see also Coetzee et al. 2010).
+The nutrient-poor characteristics of the Agulhas Current water are reflected in comparatively low primary productivity in KwaZulu-Natal inshore areas, with chlorophyll a concentrations ranging between 0.03 and 3.88 μg/l (Carter & Schleyer 1988; see also Coetzee et al. 2010).
 Further offshore and in Block ER236, the pelagic environment is characterised by very low productivity, with the low variability in water-column temperature resulting in very low frequency of chlorophyll fronts.
 Phytoplankton, zooplankton and ichthyoplankton abundances in Block ER236 are thus expected to be extremely low.
-In contrast, on the Tugela Bank, short-term increases in productivity are associated with localised upwelling (Oliff 1973).
-Continental shelf waters support greater and more variable concentrations of zooplankton biomass (Figure 10) than offshore waters (Beckley & Van Ballegooyen 1992), with species composition varying seasonally (Carter & Schleyer 1988).
-Copepods represent the dominant species group in shelf waters (Carter & Schleyer 1988), although chaetognaths are also abundant (Schleyer 1985).
+In contrast, on the Tugela Bank, short-term increases in productivity are associated with localised upwelling (Oliff 1973; Muir et al. 2016; Barlow et al. 2015), with phytoplankton being confined to the upper 100 m of the water column